Corollarium/localtls/README.md

 * yourdomain.net: your server IP, both A and AAAA records.
 * ns1.yourdomain.net, ns2.yourdomain.net, www.yourdomain.net: your server IP, both A and AAAA records.
 * a-b-c-d.yourdomain.net, where a.b.c.d is a valid private network IPV4 (192.168.0.0–192.168.255.255, 172.16.0.0–172.31.255.255 and 10.0.0.0–10.255.255.255): resolves to A record of a.b.c.d.
 In other words, replace . by -.
-* fe80-[xxx].yourdomain.net: resolves to AAAA record of fe80:[xxx], replace : by -.
+* fe80-[xxx].yourdomain.net: resolves to AAAA record of fe80:[xxx].
+In other words, replace : by -.
-* anything else: fallbacks to another DNS server.
+* anything else: falls back to another DNS server.

 ## Security considerations